MichelNivard/Ridian/README.md

 ## This is Ridian, _**R**_ in Obs _**idian**_

+R notebooks, and Quarto rendering fron Obsidian:

 ![image](https://github.com/user-attachments/assets/bf0c2809-e231-40d9-a047-e28c9d7a12c2)

 **What this is:**

 - A way to run R code in Obsidian
+- Full Quarto compliant code chunk processing (allows for seamless transition to other editors)
+- Parse a note and make it Quarto compliant, then render with Quarto

 - A way to keep notes on Coding/Statistics with enbedded working example
 - A way to use Obsidians amazingsearch and links to link code snippets
 - A way to use R code snippets to add plots/widgets to your notes

-**What I want to add:**

--  Quarto/RMarkdown export: a way to export notes with r code to .Rmd or .Qmd compliant files
--  Full Quarto compliant code chunk processing (allows for seamless transition to other editors)
--  Code auto-complete;
--  package installers

 **What this won't be:**